BenLand100/benland/content/post/2021-01-09 Basic maximum likelihood fitting with Python.md

 ```
 ![Class A profile](/images/nll_a_profile.png)

-The profile for the class A scale factor:
+The profile for the class B scale factor:
 ```python
 x = np.linspace(180,215,50)
 y = [profile_class_b(nev) for nev in x]